Northumberland Line: Stations

+Service

-Once in operation, it is anticipated that the new passenger service will run every 30 minutes between 6:00 am and 7:30 pm Monday to Saturday, with hourly services provided in the evenings and all-day on Sundays.
+Now in operation, it is anticipated that the new passenger service will continue to run every 30 minutes between 6:00 am and 7:30 pm Monday to Saturday, with hourly services provided in the evenings and all-day on Sundays.
 It is predicted that the new passenger service will have an end-to-end journey time of 36 minutes.
+The initial services in December 2024 called at Seaton Delaval and Ashington (Newsham is now also observed), with some also stopping at Manors, and with journey times of 34-37 minutes.